 Now this is not just a slick trick.
 It is entirely true to say that explicitly, there is absolutely nothing in Articles II, VI or VIII (OST) that bars our Mars land claim.

-There is further reason to reduce the applicability of the non appropriation principle to our claim.
-Normally, an individual or company would require to have its land claim registered/ratified or approved by the relevant Nation.
-This process would therefore bring in the non-appropriation rule again.
-Once more, however, it is not striclty applicable to our claim.
-We do not seek national registration or approval (nor do we NEED it … there are no Nations in existing ownership of the land and no National neighbours to have recognise our borders).
+A reinforcing note: We do not seek national registration or approval (nor do we NEED it … there are no Nations in existing ownership of the land and no National neighbours to have recognise our borders).
 Mars, in its entirety, is a discrete plot of land!
-So instead, we seek legal due process in an international court and seek title registration approval from the UN (COPUOS or GA).
+So instead, we seek legal due process in an international court and seek (possessory or full) title registration approval from the UN (COPUOS or GA), with the title deeds to go into Trust with the UN as the proposed Trustee.

 Just to reinforce the last point, note this from the UN’s Guiding Principles for Business and Human Rights: